MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/dcountif-aggfunction.md

 ---
 # dcountif() (aggregation function)

-Calculates an estimate of the number of distinct values of *Expr* of rows.
+Calculates an estimate of the number of distinct values of *Expr* of rows for which *Predicate* evaluates to `true`.

 [!INCLUDE [data-explorer-agg-function-summarize-note](../../includes/data-explorer-agg-function-summarize-note.md)]